matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 In the OAuth 2.0 world, this vector of attack is partly mitigated by having expiring access tokens with short lifetimes and rotating refresh tokens to renew them.
 This MSC adds support for expiring access tokens and introduces refresh tokens to renew them.
+A more [detailed rationale](#detailed-rationale) of what kind of attacks it mitigates lives at the end of this document.

 ## Proposal